The Problem: A Heart Attack

 When the mitral valve doesn't close tightly, it can prevent blood from flowing correctly or cause blood to flow backward.
 This causes a build-up of fluid in the lungs, leading to symptoms such as the shortness of breath David had.

-“My oxygen levels drastically improved not long after the MitraClip procedure.
-I was able to go home a few days later,” says David.
+“My oxygen levels drastically improved not long after the procedure.
+I was able to go home a few days later,” David says.

 The Results: Enjoying Hobbies

-After discharge from UPMC Presbyterian, David spent a week and a half at UPMC Susquehanna Muncy to make sure he healed properly.
+After being discharged from UPMC Presbyterian, David spent a week and a half at UPMC Muncy to make sure he healed properly.

 Cardiac rehab is an outpatient exercise program after a heart disease diagnosis or treatment that helps: